Revamped for 2021 to run in a covid-19 world

 In summary: Simply use the Mammal Mapper App as much as possible over the 2020-2021 academic year to be in with a chance of winning some fantastic prizes!

 What is the University Mammal Challenge?

-The challenge primarily uses our new Mammal Mapper App.
+As students might not have access to specialist equipment such as bat detectors, small mammal traps, or camera traps this year, we are running UMAC 2021 solely through the Mammal Society’s Mammal Mapper App.
+The app can be downloaded on Android or iOS devices, and allows the user to report either one-off sightings or to report mammal signs and sightings along a recorded transect.
 The app was designed to survey mammals while out walking and tracks the route taken.
 This allows the Mammal Society to see where people are looking for mammals, even if they don’t see any!
 This is really useful information that enables absences to be recorded as well as relative densities to be calculated.
-The app is available for Android and iOS

 At the end of every month, each student’s Mammal Mapper data will be collated and a leader board will be updated showing summaries of the most submitted records and transects.